 When it comes to eating plant-based diets, at least some of the time, the generational gap between baby boomers and millennials is startling.
 And, it’s no coincidence that vegan activism is characterized, although sometimes erroneously, as a youth movement.
 It’s all about perception, and young people, climate change, and ethical eating are all on-trend.

 Economics have sent veganism ‘viral’

 Ironically, but unsurprisingly, some of the corporations that benefit from the popularity of veganism are those that have helped cause the underlying issues in the first place.
 ‘Beyond Meat’ burgers and similar alternatives are being pushed by the same fast-food chains that sell endless supplies of meat around the globe.

-Beef in McDonald’s, for example, constitutes around 30% its carbon footprint – equivalent to approximately 150 million metric tonnes.
+Beef in McDonald’s, for example, constitutes around 30% of its carbon footprint – equivalent to approximately 150 million metric tonnes.
 Although, we should say for fairness that the company has some ambitious plans to cut down emissions.
-Without going down the rabbit-hole of laying blame at the feet of different industries, we can still point out that it is possible to tout the solution while being part of the problem.
+Without going down the rabbit hole of laying blame at the feet of different industries, we can still point out that it is possible to tout the solution while being part of the problem.

 But a more important lesson can be taken from all this; namely, that veganism, and the activism around it, has been monetized in the latter half of the 2010s.
 That works to both fuel and refuel the number of people interested in going vegan, and the activism around it, like the equivalent of sending something viral online.

 As we move into the 2020s, there is no doubt that the activism around plant-based diets will grow.
 It’s no longer about a single issue, such as animal welfare; instead, it’s a sophisticated ideology, one that goes beyond diet.
 Perhaps the judge was right to call veganism a philosophical belief, but it’s perhaps more apt to call it a political one.